Back

 Howlingween 4: Beastly Mist

 A surprisingly intelligent swarm of flesh-eating insects is terrorising a small tourist community in Florida, leaving skeletons in its wake.
-It's left to a professor in entomology and the Forran family to battle the swarm.
+It's left to a professor of entomology and the Forran family to battle the swarm.

 While still in Florida and not long after surviving Jack O'Beggar (in Howlingween 3: Red River County), the hapless Forran family meets its greatest challenge: an insatiable swarm of tiny flesh-eating bugs.